-Have you ever felt confused when to use ‘rise’ and ‘raise’?
-Most people have often confused between ‘rise’ and ‘raise’.
+Have you ever felt confused when about using ‘rise’ and ‘raise’?
+Most people are often confused between ‘rise’ and ‘raise’.
 Missing out a single ‘a’ in these words can change the entire meaning of the sentences they are used in.
 Most people often think that ‘rise’ and ‘raise’ have the same meaning and end up using them synonymously or even interchangeably.
 The article will discuss whether or not there is any difference between ‘rise’ and ‘raise’.
 Going through this article will help students get a better understanding of these frequently confused words.

 I’m sure that most of you would agree that the English Language can be quite tricky at times.
-Words like ‘rise’ and ‘raise’ often trick people.
-Since most people don’t know when and how to use these words, often they use them in the wrong context.
-The following points will be discussed all about the words ‘rise’ and ‘raise’ so that it becomes easy for students to understand.
+Words like ‘rise’ and ‘raise’ often confuse people.
+Since most people don’t know when and how to use these words, they often use them in the wrong contexts.
+The following points will be discussed about the words ‘rise’ and ‘raise’ so that it becomes easy for students to understand these two words.
 Let’s take a look at these points:

-- The Difference between Rise and Raise – Meaning
+- Difference between Rise and Raise – Meanings

 - Rise and Raise – Conclusion